bernardphp/bernard/README.md

 ### Producing Messages

-Any message sent to Raekke must be an instance of `Raekke\Message\MessageInterface` which have a `getName` and `getQueue` method. `getName` is used when working on messages and identifies the worker service that should work on it.
+Any message sent to Raekke must be an instance of `Raekke\Message` which have a `getName` and `getQueue` method. `getName` is used when working on messages and identifies the worker service that should work on it.